duttapallabi2907/U-VixLSTM/README.md

 The BTCV dataset can be accessed from [https://doi.org/10.7303/syn3193805](https://doi.org/10.7303/syn3193805)

 ## 🛠 Setup
-Install necessary Python packages using:
+Installation of necessary Python packages using:
 ```
 pip install requirements.txt

 ```
-structure of model directory:
+Structure of model directory:
 ```
 model
    |----UVixLSTM.py